-- 5.5.1 Neighbourhood Parks shall be designed to include active and passive uses in accordance with the Active Together Master Plan; - 5.5.2 The location and design of Neighbourhood Parks shall be consistent with Sections 7.3.2.4 and 7.3.2.5 of the VOP 2010. - 5.5.3 Neighbourhood Parks should generally be between a minimum of 1 hectare up to 5 hectares to balance the needs between the community within the Secondary Plan Area and the City as a whole. - 5.5.4 Notwithstanding Policy 5.5.3 (above) and at the discretion of the City, Neighbourhood Parks may be designed to be smaller and accommodate less land-intensive activities in order to integrate better into the desired planned context of the Secondary Plan Area and take advantage of available land resources. - 5.5.5 The intended park site shall be situated in a location that is uninterrupted by arterial and collector streets, rail lines, and major physical barriers that restrict access. - 5.5.6 Where possible, the Neighbourhood Parks will be integrally connected to trails throughout the community and within the Natural Heritage Network. - 5.5.7 Neighbourhood Parks shall be designed and constructed in accordance with City standards and requirements.
+- 5.5.1 Neighbourhood Parks shall be designed to include active and passive uses in accordance with the Active Together Master Plan; - 5.5.2 The location and design of Neighbourhood Parks shall be consistent with Sections 7.3.2.4 and 7.3.2.5 of the VOP 2010. - 5.5.3 Neighbourhood Parks should generally be between a minimum of 1 hectare up to 5 hectares to balance the needs between the community within the Secondary Plan Area and the City as a whole. - 5.5.4 Notwithstanding Policy 5.5.3 (above) and at the discretion of the City, Neighbourhood Parks may be designed to be smaller and accommodate less land-intensive activities in order integrate better into the desired planned context of the Secondary Plan Area and take advantage of available land resources. - 5.5.5 The intended park site shall be situated in a location that is uninterrupted by arterial and collector streets, rail lines, and major physical barriers that restrict access. - 5.5.6 Where possible, the Neighbourhood Parks will be integrally connected to trails throughout the community and within the Natural Heritage Network. - 5.5.7 Neighbourhood Parks, if designed and built in accordance with City standards, shall be accepted as part of the required parkland dedication.